 Memory Zoo has grown since she first started it and although Katie can no longer keep up with the demand of sewing on her own, she has offered out the flexible working pattern to other seamstresses in similar situations.

 If you’d like to read about Katie’s Multiple Sclerosis, how she manages her health and business then you can buy her book ‘Mumpreneur On Fire 4’ here.

 Raya started sewing in school and vividly remembers finishing her GCSE project – a pair of dungarees and a shirt for her nephew – and just knew that she wanted to lead a creative life.
 Like many people, she didn’t immediately follow her passion but started sewing again when she made her daughter’s bridesmaid dress for her own wedding in 2015.
 Since then she has been sewing non-stop and has made bags, clothes, and high chair covers.
-Not to mention keepsakes!
+Not to mention memory teddy bears and other keepsakes!

 Raya says, ‘I discovered Memory Zoo and grabbed the opportunity to work with Katie.
 I love being able to take such beautiful, cherished items and make them into something special.
 It’s an honour every time clothes are passed on to me.
 Being a part of the Memory Zoo team has been incredible.
 I never knew I had the ability to make something so beautiful and it’s boosted my confidence and skills with my sewing machine.
 Not to mention working alongside a lovely group of people!
 Away from the sewing machine, I enjoy spending my days with my 4 children.
 When I’m not being a mum I love to dance, particularly hoop dancing!’